 Click to view the 6th grade language arts and mathematics testing timeline.

-Students who are in 6th or 7th grades may also be nominated and screened for the following year’s 7th and 8th grade Language Arts Honors or 7th grade Math Plus classes.
+Students who are in 6th grade may also be nominated and screened for the following year’s 7th grade Language Arts Honors or 7th grade Math Plus classes.
 Data is collected, a preliminary review is conducted, and qualified students are then administered above grade level tests to determine if there is a need for the program.
-This screening takes place during January and February of each year, and more information will be sent in a Skylert message to all parents of 6th and 7th grade students in November 2022.
+This screening takes place during January and February of each year, and more information will be sent in a Skylert message to all parents of 6th grade students in November 2023.
 7th grade students wishing to be screened for 8th grade Math Plus may do so through our testing out process in June.

 Students who move into the South Lyon district during the school year or during the summer are evaluated separately.
 The procedure varies depending upon when the student registers in the district and previous coursework taken by the student.